TopraksoyEarthmanTsuchimoto/SuperTimeout-JS/README.md

   // You get the idea...
 }
 ```
-As you can now pause the chain of all timeouts and all intervals easily to freeze your app and unpause as well by calling
+As you can now pause the chain of all timeouts and all intervals easily and unpause as well by calling
 * `pauseAllSuperTimers()`
 * `unpauseAllSuperTimers()`